vishalicious213/basketball-scoreboard/README.md

 # Basketball Scoreboard

-This was a Scrimba project from Module 3 (Making Websites Responsive) of the [Frontend Developer Path](https://scrimba.com/learn/frontend) that I added onto with CSS customizations.
+This was a solo project from Module 3 (Making Websites Responsive) of Scrimba's [Frontend Developer Path](https://scrimba.com/learn/frontend) that I added onto with CSS customizations.
 The requirements were that we follow the provided design and make all six buttons work.

 Core requirements: